-(c) The department shall disseminate this information to any child 19 who was all children who were adjudicated to be a juvenile described in 20 21 subdivision (3)(a) of section 43-247 and who is are in an out-of-home 22 placement at sixteen years of age and any child who was adjudicated to be 23 a juvenile under subdivision (8) of section 43-247 and whose guardianship 24 or state-funded adoption assistance agreement was disrupted or terminated after the child had attained the age of sixteen years.
-The department 25 26 shall disseminate this information to any such child and yearly 27 thereafter until such child attains the age of nineteen years of $age{\tau}$ and not later than ninety days prior to the child's last court review before 28 29 attaining nineteen years of age or being discharged from foster care to 30 independent living.
-In addition to providing the written notice, not later than ninety days prior to the child's last court review before 31

-1 attaining nineteen years of age or being discharged from foster care to 2 independent living, a representative of the department shall explain the 3 information contained in the notice to the child in person and the 4 timeline necessary to avoid a lapse in services and support.

-5 (9) On or before the date the child reaches eighteen or nineteen 6 years of age or twenty-one years of age if the child participates in the 7 bridge to independence program, if the child is leaving foster care, the 8 department shall provide the child with:

-9 (a) A certified copy of the child's birth certificate and facilitate 10 securing a federal social security card when the child is eligible for 11 such card;

-(b) Health insurance information and all documentation required for enrollment in medicaid coverage for former foster care children as available under the federal Patient Protection and Affordable Care Act, 42 U.S.C.
+- (a) of section 43-247 and who \underline{is} are in an out-of-home placement at sixteen years of age and any child who was adjudicated to be a juvenile under subdivision (8) of section 43-247 and whose guardianship or state-funded adoption assistance agreement was disrupted or terminated after the child had attained the age of sixteen years.
+The department shall disseminate this information to any such child and yearly thereafter until such child attains the age of nineteen years of age, and not later than ninety days prior to the child's last court review before attaining nineteen years of age or being discharged from foster care to independent living.
+In addition to providing the written notice, not later than ninety days prior to the child's last court review before attaining nineteen years of age or being discharged from foster care to independent living, a representative of the department shall explain the information contained in the notice to the child in person and the timeline necessary to avoid a lapse in services and support. - (9) On or before the date the child reaches eighteen or nineteen years of age or twenty-one years of age if the child participates in the bridge to independence program, if the child is leaving foster care, the department shall provide the child with: - (a) A certified copy of the child's birth certificate and facilitate securing a federal social security card when the child is eligible for such card; - (b) Health insurance information and all documentation required for enrollment in medicaid coverage for former foster care children as available under the federal Patient Protection and Affordable Care Act, 42 U.S.C.
 1396a(a)(10)(A)(i)(IX), as such act and section existed on January 1, 2013;

-17 (c) A copy of the child's medical records;
+(c) A copy of the child's medical records;

-(d) A driver's license or identification card issued by a state in accordance with the requirements of section 202 of the REAL ID Act of 2005, as such section existed on January 1, 2016;

-21 (e) A copy of the child's educational records;
+- (d) A driver's license or identification card issued by a state in accordance with the requirements of section 202 of the REAL ID Act of 2005, as such section existed on January 1, 2016; - (e) A copy of the child's educational records;

-22 (f) A credit report check;
+(f) A credit report check;

-(g) Contact information, with permission, for family members, including siblings, with whom the child can maintain a safe and appropriate relationship, and other supportive adults;

-(h) A list of local community resources, including, but not limited to, support groups, health clinics, mental and behavioral health and substance abuse treatment services and support, pregnancy and parenting resources, and employment and housing agencies;

-30 (i) Written information, including, but not limited to, contact 31 information, for disability resources or benefits that may assist the

-1 child as an adult, specifically including information regarding state 2 programs established pursuant to 42 U.S.C.
-677, as such section existed 3 on January 1, 2016, and disability benefits, including supplemental 4 security income pursuant to 42 U.S.C.
-1382 et seq., as such sections 5 existed on January 1, 2016, or social security disability insurance 6 pursuant to 42 U.S.C.
-423, as such section existed on January 1, 2016, if 7 the child may be eligible as an adult;
+- (g) Contact information, with permission, for family members, including siblings, with whom the child can maintain a safe and appropriate relationship, and other supportive adults; - (h) A list of local community resources, including, but not limited to, support groups, health clinics, mental and behavioral health and substance abuse treatment services and support, pregnancy and parenting resources, and employment and housing agencies; - (i) Written information, including, but not limited to, contact information, for disability resources or benefits that may assist the child as an adult, specifically including information regarding state programs established pursuant to 42 U.S.C.
+677, as such section existed on January 1, 2016, and disability benefits, including supplemental security income pursuant to 42 U.S.C.
+1382 et seq., as such sections existed on January 1, 2016, or social security disability insurance pursuant to 42 U.S.C.
+423, as such section - existed on January 1, 2016, if the child may be eligible as an adult;

-8 (j) An application for public assistance and information on how to 9 access the system to determine public assistance eligibility;

-(k) A letter prepared by the department that verifies the child's name and date of birth, dates the child was in foster care, and whether the child was in foster care on his or her eighteenth, nineteenth, or twenty-first birthday and enrolled in medicaid while in foster care;
+(j) An application for public assistance and information on how to access the system to determine public assistance eligibility; - (k) A letter prepared by the department that verifies the child's name and date of birth, dates the child was in foster care, and whether the child was in foster care on his or her eighteenth, nineteenth, or twenty-first birthday and - enrolled in medicaid while in foster care;